RLAlab/rlalab.github.io/content/tour/index.md

           icon_pack: fas
           text: What we do
           url: ../research/
-      - title: Interest in our research?
+      - title: Interested in our research?
         content: #Check out open positions
         align: right
         background: